Naveenrawde3/Ntek-Earning-/README.md

 * Login with your Wallet and Email (both)

 * After login, open the above link again to sign

+* Back to Terminal & u could see a success messag

 # **Create a project**